walder/Skynet-IADS/README.md

 iranIADS:setOptionsForSamSite('SAM-SA-2', nil, connectionNode)
 ```

-### Adding a power source and connection node to a EW radar
+### Adding a power source and connection node to a EW radar already in the Skynet IADS
 Adding a power source and a connection node to an EW radar works similar to the SAM site:
 ```
 local powerSource = StaticObject.getByName('Power Source')